-The Design Report will provide an opinion as to whether any part of the installation (e.g., boiler room, fuel store, flue, access roads and associated elements), in either existing or proposed building(s) associated with the SSRH project complies with Planning Regulations.
+The Design Report will provide an opinion as to whether any part of the installation, in either existing or proposed building(s) associated with the SSRH project complies with Planning Regulations.

 In all cases the Design Report must confirm that the project will be in accordance with relevant Planning Permissions (including change of use).
 The Design Engineer may need to procure the advice of a planning expert.